ternaus/ternaus.github.io/_posts/2021-12-15-Albumentations.markdown

 ### Academia

 In **August 2018**, two months after the first release, I asked [Alexander Kalinin](https://www.linkedin.com/in/alxndrkalinin/) to write a [pre-print for arXiv](https://arxiv.org/abs/1809.06839) about the library.
 The primary purpose was to make it easy for people in academia to cite us.
-For sure, we could add Bibtex to the Readme, but citing GitHub repositories is not widely accepted yet, and many people refuse to do this.
+For sure, we could add BibTex to the Readme, but citing GitHub repositories is not widely accepted yet, and many people refuse to do this.

 In the beginning, it was self-citations.
 In 2018-2020 I actively published papers and always cited out pre-print.
 In the beginning, it was self-citations.
 In 2018-2020 I actively published papers and always cited out pre-print.
 But pretty quickly, unknown to us, researchers started to mention our pre-print.

 In the **summer of 2019**, Alexander Kalinin lectured in summer school in Poland.
 Another lecturer there was [Sebastian Raschka](https://www.linkedin.com/in/sebastianraschka/).
 Sebastian mentioned that he is an editor for a special issue to the MDPI and asked if we have anything relevant.
 Alexander showed the pr-print, Sebastian liked it, and invited him to write a full-scale publication.

-We (mainly Alexander Kalinin), wrote [the paper](https://www.mdpi.com/2078-2489/11/2/125), and now it is the most cited paper of that article, slightly ahead of the [FastAI paper](https://www.mdpi.com/2078-2489/11/2/108) by [Jeremy Howard](https://en.wikipedia.org/wiki/Jeremy_Howard_(entrepreneur)).
+We (mainly Alexander Kalinin), wrote [the paper](https://www.mdpi.com/2078-2489/11/2/125), and now it is the most cited paper of that special edition.

 What else can we do here?
 People in academia introduce novel augmentation, and often someone adds them to the Albumentations.